10 sq ft per bird is the run-space target β 8 tight, 12+ generous

 |---|---|---|---|

-The conventional setup attaches the run directly to the coop — pop door opens into the run.
+The conventional setup attaches the run directly to the coop β pop door opens into the run.
 Total footprint counts both, plus a few square feet for door swings and apron extension.
 Use the coop size calculator to confirm the indoor footprint matches your flock; the run calculator above handles the outdoor side.
+If you haven't locked the bird count yet, run the combined flock size calculator first β it sets the input that this whole table runs on.

 - Humid climates (Pacific NW, Gulf, mid-Atlantic summers).
 Build to 12 sq ft per bird.
 Compressed flocks build up moisture, mold pressure, and feather pecking faster than they would in drier climates.